 - Federal IT conditions

 How to handle child custody?

 The issue of child custody will arise if you and your spouse have any minor children.
 As per Arkansas law, the Judge will determine child custody according to the welfare of a child.
-The best interest of the child will be paramount, and the sex of the parent will not serve as a factor in deciding child custody.
+The child’s best interest will be paramount, and the sex of the parent will not serve as a factor in deciding child custody.
 If the child is of sufficient age and mental capacity, their choice might also be regarded.